Iran says no limits on enrichment, stepping further from 2015 deal - TV

 The deal as a whole was designed to increase the time Iran would need to obtain enough fissile material for a nuclear bomb if it wanted one – the main obstacle to producing a nuclear weapon – from around two or three months.

-Additional reporting by Luke Baker in Brussels and Francois Murphy in Vienna; Writing by Parisa Hafezi; Editing by Kevin Liffey and Frances Kerry
+Additional reporting by Luke Baker in Brussels and Francois Murphy in Vienna and John Irish in Paris; Writing by Parisa Hafezi; Editing by Kevin Liffey, Frances Kerry and Chris Reese